gl2748/gl2748.github.io/_posts/17-06-2015-Docker-Ruby-and-Postgres.md

 #Ohana meets Docker

 ##Introduction

+This all refers to [this repository](https://github.com/gl2748/ohana-dockerfiles) - with the pertinent Docker Buildfile and bash scripts.

 Much like the [Ohana Vagrant Virtual Machine](https://github.com/codeforamerica/ohana-api-dev-box) "This project automates the setup of a development environment for working on Ohana API" This project also includes the Ohana-Search app, furthermore That project uses Vagrant and this uses Docker...

 ##What you'll need